-The community incorporated in 1903, but its independence was short-lived, as the lack of water forced annexation with the city of Los Angeles in 1910.
-During its seven years as a self-supporting town, several ordinances were passed which included outlawing the sale of liquor the driving of cattle through the streets in herds of more than two hundred.
+The community was incorporated in 1903, but its independence was short-lived, as the lack of water forced annexation with the city of Los Angeles in 1910.
+Several ordinances were passed during its seven years as a self-supporting town, including outlawing liquor sales and driving cattle through the streets in herds of over 200.

-In 1904, a new trolley car track running from Los Angeles to Hollywood up Prospect Avenue was opened.
-The system, called “the Hollywood Boulevard,” cut travel time to and from the city drastically.
+In 1904, a new trolley car track from Los Angeles to Hollywood opened up Prospect Avenue.
+The system, called “the Hollywood Boulevard,” drastically cut travel time to and from the city.

 The Selig Film Manufacturing Company was the first major film company to come to the Los Angeles area, shooting its first film entirely on location, entitled The Heart of A Race Tout in 1908.
-The Next year the film company built the first permanent film studio.
+The Next year the film company built its first permanent film studio.

-Although electric lights existed at that time, none were powerful enough to adequately expose film; the best source of illumination for movie production was natural sunlight.
+Although electric lights existed at that time, none were powerful enough to expose film adequately; natural sunlight was the best illumination source for movie production.
 Besides the moderate, dry climate, they were also drawn to the state because of its open spaces and a wide variety of natural scenery.

 Another reason was the distance of Southern California from New Jersey, which made it more difficult for Thomas Edison to enforce his motion picture patents.
-At the time, Edison owned almost all the patents relevant to motion picture production and, in the East, movie producers acting independently of Edison’s Motion Picture Patents Company were often sued by Edison and his agents.
+Edison owned almost all the patents relevant to motion picture production at the time.
+In the East, movie producers acting independently of Edison’s Motion Picture Patents Company were often sued by Edison and his agents.
 Thus, movie makers working on the West Coast could work independently of Edison’s control.
-If he sent agents to California, word would usually reach Los Angeles before the agents did and the movie makers could escape to nearby Mexico.
+If he sent agents to California, word would usually reach Los Angeles before the agents did, and the movie makers could escape to nearby Mexico.